 - Ozonated oil is applied to the gum tissue and surgical site before suturing

-Ozone adds relatively little to the overall cost of dental implant placement:
+Ozone adds relatively little to the overall cost of implant placement:

 | Component | Typical Cost |